-XL Capital Assurance accepts no responsibility for the accuracy or completeness of this Reoffering Circular or any other information or disclosure contained herein, or omitted herefrom, other than with respect to the accuracy of the information regarding XL Capital Assurance and its affiliates set forth under this heading.
-In addition, XL Capital Assurance makes no representation regarding the Warrants or the advisability of investing in the Warrants.
+XL Capital Assurance, Inc. ("XL Capital" or XLCA") accepts no responsibility for the accuracy or completeness of this Official Statement or any other information or disclosure contained herein, or omitted herefrom, other than with respect to the accuracy of the information regarding XL Capital and its affiliates set forth under this heading.
+In addition, XL Capital makes no representation regarding the Series 2003-B Warrants or the advisability of investing in the Series 2003-B Warrants.

-XL Capital Assurance Inc. (the "Insurer" or "XLCA") is a monoline financial guaranty insurance company incorporated under the laws of the State of New York.
-The Insurer is currently licensed to do insurance business in, and is subject to the insurance regulation and supervision by, the State of New York, forty-seven other states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands and Singapore.
-The Insurer has license applications pending, or intends to file an application, in each of those states in which it is not currently licensed.
+XL Capital is a monoline financial guaranty insurance company incorporated under the laws of the State of New York.
+XLCA is currently licensed to do insurance business in, and is subject to the insurance regulation and supervision by, the State of New York, forty-seven other states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands and Singapore.
+XLCA has license applications pending, or intends to file an application, in each of those states in which it is not currently licensed.

-The Insurer is an indirect wholly owned subsidiary of XL Capital Ltd, a Cayman Islands corporation ("XL Capital Ltd").
+XL Capital is an indirect wholly owned subsidiary of XL Capital Ltd, a Cayman Islands corporation ("XL Capital Ltd").
 Through its subsidiaries, XL Capital Ltd is a leading provider of insurance and reinsurance coverages and financial products to industrial, commercial and professional service firms, insurance companies and other enterprises on a worldwide basis.
 The common stock of XL Capital Ltd is publicly traded in the United States and listed on the New York Stock Exchange (NYSE: XL).
-XL Capital Ltd is not obligated to pay the debts of or claims against the Insurer.
+XL Capital Ltd is not obligated to pay the debts of or claims against XL Capital.

-The Insurer was formerly known as The London Assurance of America Inc. ("London"), which was incorporated on July 25, 1991 under the laws of the State of New York.
+XL Capital was formerly known as The London Assurance of America Inc. ("London"), which was incorporated on July 25, 1991 under the laws of the State of New York.
 On February 22, 2001, XL Reinsurance America Inc. ("XL Re") acquired 100% of the stock of London.
 XL Re merged its former financial guaranty subsidiary, known as XL Capital Assurance Inc. (formed September 13, 1999) with and into London, with London as the surviving entity.
 London immediately changed its name to XL Capital Assurance Inc. All previous business of London was 100% reinsured to Royal Indemnity Company, the previous owner at the time of acquisition.